DoNOF/DoNOF-Documentation/docs/input.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For more info and computational details see section 3 in arXiv:2004.xxxxx [physics.chem-ph] by Piris and Mitxelena

-NOPTORB:             Number of the optimized orbitals

-                      = NBF    (DEFAULT)

 MAXLOOP:             Maximum Iteration Number for the SCF ITERATION cycle in each ITCALL